Depp v. Heard: Commentary on verdict

-Columnists, including feminist writers and researchers in intimate partner violence, considered the verdict a backlash against feminism and the #MeToo movement and predicted a chilling effect on the speech of those victims of domestic violence who might fear being sued for defamation or disregarded without extensive photographic and medical evidence.
-Others argued that the verdict was in fact an expansion of #MeToo to male victims of intimate partner violence and a "victory in the battle against cancel culture".
-Some were skeptical of the trial's long-term effect, arguing that the trial's context was too unique to be indicative of #MeToo's reversal.
-Mitra Ahouraian, a media attorney said "I’m hoping that people recognize this as distinct from a lot of the #MeToo situations that we’ve seen, for example, like the Harvey Weinsteins of the world, This is not that.
-This is two people who were in a toxic relationship that were awful to one another and a jury decided that one of them was manipulating the situation,”.
+Some commentators were skeptical of the trial's long-term effect, arguing that the trial's context was too unique to be indicative of #MeToo's reversal.
+Mitra Ahouraian, a media attorney, said "I'm hoping that people recognize this as distinct from a lot of the #MeToo situations that we've seen, for example, like the Harvey Weinsteins of the world.
+This is not that.
+This is two people who were in a toxic relationship that were awful to one another and a jury decided that one of them was manipulating the situation."
 Leading sexual assault lawyer Debra Katz described the trial as having unique celebrity, "dysfunction", and "craziness" but judged that the Depp v.
 Heard verdict was less "consequential" to #MeToo compared to Harvey Weinstein losing his appeal for his rape conviction the next day.
-Tarana Burke, generally considered the founder of #MeToo, tweeted that "The 'me too' movement isn't dead, this system is dead [...].
-When you get the verdict you want, 'the movement works' – when you don't, it's dead [...]
+Tarana Burke, generally considered the founder of #MeToo, tweeted that "The 'me too' movement isn't dead, this system is dead. [...]
+When you get the verdict you want, 'the movement works' – when you don't, it's dead. [...]
 This movement is very much alive."

+Alexandra Lysova, Associate Professor of Criminology at Simon Fraser University, argued that the verdict was, in fact, an expansion of #MeToo to male victims of intimate partner violence.
+Conversely, A.O.
+Scott pointed out that, though Depp "accused Heard of doing terrible things to him in the course of their relationship and breakup, the lawsuit wasn't about those things.
+It was about words published under her name, none of which were 'Johnny Depp.'"
+And, writing for Vox, Constance Grady said, "Depp's victory is not an expansion of the gains of Me Too.
+It is a cynical appropriation of the rhetoric of Me Too, applied now to its end."

-Jack Houghton, digital editor of Sky News Australia, deemed Vasquez's cross-examination to have showed the public Heard's lack of credibility while further considered the ruling of Waldman having defamed Heard to be "hardly a verdict that a cabal of sexist jurors would render".
+Jack Houghton, digital editor of Sky News Australia, deemed Vasquez's cross-examination to have shown the public Heard's lack of credibility while further considered the ruling of Waldman having defamed Heard to be "hardly a verdict that a cabal of sexist jurors would render".
+Halim Dhanidina, a criminal defense attorney and retired judge, and Limor Mojdehiazad, a family law attorney, agreed that the manner of Heard's testimony may have influenced the jury's verdict against her, and also agreed that Depp's legal team was stronger than Heard's.
+Dhanidina opined that Depp's legal team brought forth more convincing witnesses and evidence, while Heard's testimony had inconsistencies, some of which were caused by her lawyers, who wrongly suggested that Heard used a specific makeup kit which had not yet been developed at the time of the alleged events.

+Media coverage

 Film adaptation

-A film adaptation of the trial, Hot Take: The Depp/Heard Trial, was premiered on September 30, 2022 on Tubi.
+A film adaptation of the trial, Hot Take: The Depp/Heard Trial, premiered on September 30, 2022, on Tubi.